 MAKING DREAMS COME TRUE FOR

-ORPHANS + VULNERABLE YOUTH WORLDWIDE
+ORPHANS and VULNERABLE YOUTH

 Dream Sponsors, Inc. provides basic needs, educational opportunities, and mentoring to orphans and vulnerable youth to help them become self-sustaining while realizing their dreams.